 Every Chelsea clock leaves our factory fully wound.
 However, if you live outside of the Eastern Standard time zone, have purchased a vintage clock or have inherited a family heirloom, you may need to initially set the time yourself.
 Therefore, let’s start with how to correctly wind chime clocks for the first time.

 If your clock is new, first remove the black tubing from the winding arbor in the front of the clock.
-Make sure to save the tube for future use (you may want to use if you ever ship the clock or are away from it for an extended period of time).
+Make sure to save the tube for future use (you may want to use it if you ever ship the clock or are away from it for an extended period).
 To set the time, gently turn the minute hand clockwise to the correct time, stopping at each hour and half-hour point to allow the bells to strike their full count.
 Never move the hour hand manually — all adjustments should be done by carefully moving the minute hand.
-Take caution not to force the hands when setting the time: If at any point the hands appear to lock, move the minute-hand backwards through one striking position, then continue as described.
+Take caution not to force the hands when setting the time.
+If the hands appear to lock at any point, move the minute hand backward through one striking position, then continue as described.

 Winding Your Clock

 You’ll want to wind your clock carefully each week at approximately the same time.
 The left keyhole is for winding the strike mechanism and the right one is for the clock’s mainspring.
 Start on the left and wind both completely.
 If the clock has run down all the way, it’s extremely important to wind it before touching or moving the hands.
 If, after you wind it, the minute hand is locked, this means that the mechanism has jammed.
-To fix the jam, re-wind both sides fully before moving the minute-hand backwards one hour or more.
+To fix the jam, re-wind both sides fully before moving the minute hand backward one hour or more.
 Then reset the time as described above.